 For those who feel cut off from the world when working from home, this loneliness can have serious side-effects.
 “It’s so damaging, not just for enabling the addiction to flourish, but for the mental health that sits underneath all addictions, the shame, the isolation, the fear of being in the world, the fear of people,” said Walton-Flynn.

 Lockdown: the opportunity to recover

-Working from home allowed him to break these routines, just as lockdown reduced some of the opportunity for gambling: bookmakers closed and sports such as horse racing were cancelled.
-The timing of Ryan’s decision to stop gambling was coincidental, but lockdown gave him a huge boost.
+Working from home allowed him to break these routines, just as the lockdown reduced some of the gambling opportunities: bookmakers closed and sports such as horse racing were canceled.
+The timing of Ryan’s decision to stop gambling was coincidental, but the lockdown gave him a huge boost.
 “It’s going to sound quite perverse, but if it wasn’t for coronavirus and that disruption, I think it would have been even more difficult for me,” he said.
 “It would have been an absolute nightmare.”

 A 24-hour virtual community